domsson/succade/README.md

 # How to configure

 Take a look at the example configuration in this repository.
-The bar and some general configuration happens in `succaderc`, plus every block can have its own `<blockname>.ini` file.
-As succade is still in active development, the configuration parameters available and the names of those already in place are subject to change.
+The general configuration of the bar happens in `succaderc`.
+Additionally, every block can have its own `<blockname>.ini` file.
+As succade is still in active development, the configuration parameters available are subject to change.
 However, I'm trying to keep a high compatibility to Captain.
-Check our the example files here, as well as the Captain wiki and play around.
-Eventually, as things are finally decided upon, there will be extensive documentation here.

 ## succarerc

 `succaderc` is the config file for the bar itself.
 You need this file, otherwise succade won't start.
-All least the `format` property needs to be defined, everything else is optional.
+At least the `format` property needs to be defined, everything else is optional.

-- `format`
+- `format` (string, required)
-   Specifies what blocks to display on the bar - and where.
-Just write down the file names of your blocks, separated by spaces.
-By adding two pipes you can tell succade to align the blocks left, center or right, depending on whether you note down the block names on the left of the pipes, the right of the pipes or in the middle of the two pipes.
+   Specifies what blocks to display on the bar.
+Write down the file names of your blocks, separated by spaces.
+By adding two pipes you can align the blocks left, center or right, depending on whether you note down the block names on the left of both pipes, the right of both pipes or in the middle of them.
 Example: `desktop | title | time`
 - `w` or `width` (int)
    Width of the bar in pixel - omit this value for a full-width bar.
 - `h` or `height` (int)